James-of-Africa/getdataCourse_project2/README.md

 See the codebook for more information on the output data structure.

 Summary of the run_analysis.R script
-* Variable names from the features.txt file are mapped to the data.
+* Variable names from the 'features.txt' file are mapped to the data.
 * The training and test datasets are merged together.
 * The dataset is filtered down to only the variables that measure mean and standard deviation.
   + i.e variable names that contain '-mean()' or '-std()'